 Often, folks have little time available, so being straight forward and clear is important.

-If who You are approaching sees You while You are walking towards him/her from a distance where You are too far to speak, is important to greet him/her with your hand - this way You will convey that You are friendly and avoid being perceived as a potential danger.
-You absolutely don't want the person You are approaching to think "Who is this walking towards me and what does it want from me?!".
+If who You are approaching sees You while You are walking towards him/her from a distance where You are too far to speak, is important to greet him/her with your hand as soon as the person notices You – this way You will convey that You are friendly and avoid being perceived as a potential danger.
+You absolutely don’t want the person You are approaching to think “Who is this walking towards me and what does it want from me?!”.
 You want to be perceived as a friendly person.
-Do your best and You will be rewarded with a ride! ;)
+Do your best and You will be rewarded with a ride!